Email FacebookTwitterMenu burgerClose thin

 Working in your golden years can give your household income a boost, which is helpful if you didn’t save for retirement as much as you would have liked.
 But it could impact other sources of income.
 Let’s start with Social Security, which you can begin taking at age 62.
 You can continue to draw benefits while working, but collecting a paycheck and Social Security at the same time could directly affect your benefit amount.

-That money will be added back to your checks when you reach full retirement age, but your total payment will be lower.
+Your benefit will be recalculated when you reach full retirement age, but your total payment will be lower.
 The Social Security Administration will recalculate your benefit amount to exclude the months when your benefits were reduced or withheld because your earnings from work were over the allowed limit.

 If your income from working is enough to cover your household expenses, delaying your Social Security benefits might be the better option.
-For each year you delay your benefits beyond your normal retirement age, up to age 70, your benefit amount increases.
-If you’re able to wait until age 70, you’d receive 132% of your benefit amount.
+For each year you delay your benefits beyond your full retirement age, up to age 70, your benefit amount increases.
+If you’re able to wait until age 70, you can receive up to 132% of your benefit amount.

 Additional Financial Implications

-Other retirement income works the opposite way.
-For a traditional 401(k) and IRA, you have to start taking minimum distributions at age 70.5.
+For tax-deferred retirement accounts like a 401(k) or traditional IRA, you have to start taking minimum distributions at age 73 (75 if you were born in 1960 or later).
 These plans also restrict contributions once you reach a certain age.
-However, you could continue make contributions to a Roth 401(k) or Roth IRA as long as you have earned income for the year.
+However, you could continue to make contributions to a Roth 401(k) or Roth IRA as long as you have earned income for the year.

 You may want to think about your earning potential while working in retirement, too.
 If you’re staying on with your current employer, you can probably expect to continue earning the same amount.
 However, if you retire and then return to the workforce, you may find it difficult to get a job with your former salary.
 At that point, you would be competing with workers who might be willing to fill an opening for less money.